Erdos-Projects/fall-2025-multi-personally-identifiable-information-and-fraud-detection/README.md

 Logistic Regression, XGBoost, Linear Discrimination Analysis, PCA

-## Key Performance Indicators
+## Key Performance Indicators (KPIs)

-### Model Performance KPI
+### Model Performance KPIs

-Our Key Performance Indicators include the percentage of fraud transactions correctly flagged (Recall),  and a measure of how much better the model is at identifying fraud compared to random guessing (Lift).
+Our KPIs include the percentage of fraud transactions correctly flagged (Recall),  and a measure of how much better the model is at identifying fraud compared to random guessing (Lift).
 We examined the trade-offs between recall and lift for our XGBoost model across different thresholds.
 The optimal threshold is 0.5, where the model achieves 70% recall, balancing detection coverage and precision.

 ### Business KPIs